Sana-Kassamani/hivemind/README.md

 ### HiveMind is built using the following technologies:

 - This project uses the [Flutter app development framework](https://flutter.dev/).
 Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
-- This project uses the [NestJS server-side framework](https://nestjs.com/), a Node.js framework built with TypeScript and JavaScript, designed for building efficient, reliable, and scalable server-side applications.
+- This project uses the [NestJS server-side framework](https://nestjs.com/), a Node.js framework built with TypeScript and JavaScript, designed for building efficient and scalable server-side applications.
 - For database operations, the app utilizes [MongoDB](https://www.mongodb.com/), a NoSQL database that supports flexible and scalable data storage, along with [MongoDB Compass](https://www.mongodb.com/products/tools/compass) for an intuitive graphical interface to manage and visualize the database.
 - For IoT integration, the app utilizes the ESP12E-8266 module, a low-cost Wi-Fi module developed by [Espressif System](https://www.espressif.com/en/products/modules/esp8266) and ideal for IoT applications, offering built-in Wi-Fi and GPIO capabilities.
 The module was programmed using [PlatformIO](https://platformio.org/), a VS Code extension for firmware development.
 - The admin panel was developed using [ReactJS](https://react.dev/), a popular JavaScript library for building dynamic, responsive, and efficient single-page applications.